Arham097/TypeScript/readme.md

 ### **Static Members**

 Static members belong to the class itself rather than instances.
-They can be accessed using the class name.
+They can be accessed using the class name.<br>
 Example:
 ```typescript
 class Circle {